luukfroling/Mechanica/content/special/ChX7_RelDynColl.md

 :align: center
 ```

 In its simplest form, we ignore the energy that is needed to free the electron from its nucleus.
-This is to a certain extend justified as the outer electron has a very small binding energy, that is small compared to the energy transferred between the photon and the electron.
+This is to a certain extent justified as the outer electron has a very small binding energy, that is small compared to the energy transferred between the photon and the electron.

 In the rest frame of the electron, we have for the 4 different 4-momenta: